In Oracle Data Redaction, the data in a protected table or view. An example of actual data could be the number

 tablespace encryption key

 An encryption key for the encryption of a tablespace.
 The TDE tablespace encryption key encrypts the tablespace encryption key, which in turn encrypts and decrypts data in the tablespace.

 TDE master encryption key

-A key that is stored within a software keystore or a hardware keystore.
+A key that is stored within a software keystore or a external keystore.
 For table encryption, this key encrypts the TDE table key, and for tablespace encryption, it encrypts the tablespace encryption key.

 See also keystore.

 An encryption key that is associated with a table whose columns are marked for encryption.
 The TDE master encryption key encrypts this table encryption key.